TOKENS, MEDALS, AND OTHER NEAT STUFF!

 rim.
 Thus it is a medal containing copper from the

-early Spanish expedition that commemorates the 1969 Fiesta De Las
+early Spanish expedition.
+It commemorates the 1969 Fiesta De

 Rosas, the Portolá Expedition, California Bicentennial and San Jose as